oauth-wg/oauth-cross-device-security/main.md

 An end-user sets up a new smart TV and wants to connect it to their favorite streaming service.
 The TV displays a QR code that the user scans with their mobile phone.
 The user is redirected to the streaming service provider's web page and asked to enter their credentials to authorize the smart TV to access the streaming service.
 The user enters their credentials and grants authorization, after which the streaming service is available on the smart TV.

 ## Example A2: Authorize access to productivity services
 An employee wants to access their files on an interactive whiteboard in a conference room.
 The interactive whiteboard displays a URL and a code.
-The user enters the URL on their PC and is prompted for the code.
+The user enters the URL on their personal computer and is prompted for the code.
 Once they enter the code, the user is asked to authenticate and authorize the interactive whiteboard to access their files.
 The user enters their credentials and authorizes the transaction and the interactive whiteboard retrieves their files and allows the user to interact with the content.

 ## Example A3: Authorize use of a bike sharing scheme
 An end-user wants to rent a bicycle from a bike sharing scheme.
 The bicycles are locked into bike racks on sidewalks throughout a city.
 To unlock and use a bike, the user scans a QR code on the bike using their mobile phone.
 Scanning the QR code redirects the user to the bike sharing scheme's authorization page where the user authenticates and authorizes payment for renting the bike.
 Once authorized, the bike sharing service unlocks the bike, allowing the user to use it to cycle around the city.